 Cell phones distract from the learning environment.
 For this reason, they should be turned off and put away out of view upon entering the classroom.
 If you must carry a pager or phone to class for emergency purposes, please see me in advance.
 If you bring a laptop to class, it should not be used for purposes other than taking notes in class.
-Recording of lectures will be at the discretion of instructor.
+You may not record lectures in this class.